Skip to contents

 • "alternating": Tokens move in both dimensions, alternating between vertical and horizontal swaps.
 Provides full 2D mixing without preserving either row or column token sets.

 • "auto" (default): For output = "category", automatically selects the fastest option based on matrix dimensions.
 For output = "index", defaults to "alternating" for full mixing.
+When wt_row or wt_col is supplied, defaults to the appropriate direction, or "alternating" if both are supplied.

 seed